Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuges

 General Guides

 Behind the gates you sometimes find the best hiking, cycling, and wildlife observation.
-You are welcome to explore any of the former logging roads, but please do not block the gate with your car in case a refuge vehicle or equipment needs access.
-Most are mowed regularly.
-Ticks and winged biting insects can be abundant.
+You are welcome to explore the Refuge's 194 miles of former logging roads, but please do not block the gates with your car in case a refuge vehicle or equipment needs access.
+Most secondary roads are mowed regularly.

 During hunting season, non-hunters are free to access the Refuge and can do so safely by following these basic guidelines from Andrew Gude, Refuge manager: